-Every day, we take steps to reduce the risks in our lives.
-We wear seat belts to reduce the chance that we’ll get hurt in a car accident and we brush our teeth to prevent cavities, but most of us don't spend too much time thinking about risk.
+Every day, we take steps to reduce risks in our lives.
+We wear a helmet when riding a bike and wear seat belts when driving to reduce the risk of getting hurt, but most of us don't spend too much time thinking about risk.
 However, it's important to understand risk as it relates to health.

-"Risk" in the health and medical fields can have special meanings.
+"Risk" has special meanings in the health and medical fields.
 Knowing the basic types of risk can help you understand your chances of getting breast cancer and the steps you can take to lower your risk.

 The most basic type of risk is absolute risk.
 Absolute risk is a person's chance of developing a certain disease over a certain period of time.